dimitargrozdanov2/HR-system/README.md

 * Data exceptions will log the exception and the query.

 As before a redundancy will be achived by 2 pods with one load balancer.

+## Salary Service
+Salary service can create or delete a request to change an employee's salary by his direct manager.
+The request can be approved or rejected by the HR manager.

+Two roles should be created - one for a manager, and another for a HR manager.

+Salary service will have the following functionality:

+* Get all salary requests

+* Create a salary request

+* Remove a salary request

+* Approve a salary request

+* Reject a salary request

+The following APIs are described, along with their status code and a short description:

+* GET api/v1/salaryRequests - 200, 401 get all salary requests

+* POST /api/v1/salaryRequests 201, 400, 401  -> create a salary request

+* DELETE /api/v1/salaryRequests/{id} 200, 400, 401, 404 -> remove a salary request(soft delete)

+* PUT /api/v1/salaryRequests/{id}?approve=yes 200, 400, 401, 404  -> one salary request for both approve and reject.
+The bool "approved" will be nullable in the database and it will be used in get all.

+HR request will be kept in a separate table.
+Obviously salaries, would have an updated by column which would list the id of the manager.

+View Service -> BL layer -> Data store

+For redundancy again 2 pods with one load balancer.

+## Vacation Service
+Vacation service allows employees to manage their vacation days and allow HR representative to set available vacation days for employees.

+* Get all vacations

+* Create a vacation

+* Remove a vacation

+* Set available days for vacation

+* Remove available days for vacation